JPvRiel/wef-reference/README.md

   - Regratably, I only located the [Windows-Event-Log-Messages](https://github.com/nsacyber/Windows-Event-Log-Messages) resource after writing my own simple metadata extract process.
     - `WELM` it's likely a superior way to extract the event metadata.
 - Each subscription source core reference directory is hardcoded in the script and adding more sources requires modifying the script.
 This could be parameterised in future.
+- Keyword metadata for the Microsoft-Windows-Security-Auditing provider cannot be simply extracted via the Provider object returned by `Get-WinEvent`.

 ### Future work